ashishgarg77/Reservation-Management/README.md

 # Reservation-Management
-This is an software to manage the reservations of hotels
+This is an website which manges the reservation for the hotel .

+# Tech Stacks Used

+- HTML
+- CSS
+- JS
+- PHP
+- SQL